flexera-public/policy_templates/cost/azure/rightsize_netapp_files/README.md

 # Azure Rightsize NetApp Files

-## What it does
+## What It Does

-This policy checks NetApp capacity pools and volumes in Azure Subscriptions.
+This policy template checks NetApp capacity pools and volumes in Azure Subscriptions.
 Based on the capacity pool and volume space used and provided thresholds, capacity pools and volumes can be recommended to resize to meet a desired used percentage.
 For instance, for a volume of 200 GiB with a used capacity of 80 GiB and a threshold of 80%, the recommended volume size will be 100 GiB.
 Information for capacity pools and volumes recommended to resize will be sent to the user-specified email addresses.

 ### Policy Saving Details